 In 2008, four acres of Tyson’s southern field was restored as native prairie.
 This former cropland was tilled and direct seeded with native grasses and wildflowers within an experimental framework.
 The entire 5 acre site is cut into 102 plots that are 10m x 10m.
 This study looks at how well invasive Lespedeza cuneata can establish in high/low nutrients and how well it establishes when it is seeded into a freshly disturbed field vs. an established prairie.
 In addition, forb and grass dominance were manipulated in plots to see how lespedeza responds.

 The flora and fauna at Tyson is consistent with what you would find in nearby natural areas of the upper Ozark region.
 The Missouri Department of Conservation field guide is a great place to start to understand the species found in this region.

 For a current list of species found on our property please contact us.

-Tyson Research Center is located in a rugged part of the Ozark border that is primarily underlain by Paleozoic carbonate units that dip approximately 1 degree to the northeast.
+Tyson is located in a rugged part of the Ozark border that is primarily underlain by Paleozoic carbonate units that dip approximately 1 degree to the northeast.
 Significant aquifers are the Meramec River alluvium, Mississippian limestone, and the Ordovician carbonates, but the St. Peter Sandstone is the most important source of potable water in the immediate area.

 Numerous springs emanate from the Burlington-Keokuk Limestone, from near the Fern Glen-Bushburg contact, and from the Kimmswick and Plattin Limestones.
 Karst features, including springs, losing and disappearing streams, sinkholes and caves, are well developed in the Burlington-Keokuk, Kimmswick and Plattin Limestones, demonstrating their high groundwater transmissivity.